bestinslot-xyz/OPI/README.md

 **BRC-20 Indexer** is the first module of OPI.
 It follows the official protocol rules hosted [here](https://layer1.gitbook.io/layer1-foundation/protocols/brc-20/indexing).
 BRC-20 Indexer saves all historical balance changes and all BRC-20 events.

 In addition to indexing all events, it also calculates a block hash and cumulative hash of all events for easier db comparison.

+It also calculates a hash of all BRC-20 programmable module traces in the current block, and a cumulative hash of the traces.

 Here's the pseudocode for hash calculation:

 ```python
 ## Calculation starts at block 767430 which is the first inscription block